sigelski/BENASHT-FALL2024-SQA/REPO.md

 Create a Git Hook that will run and report all security weaknesses in the project in a CSV file whenever a Python file is changed and committed.
 (20%)

 ### Pre-commit Hook:
+Using Bandit as the scannign software, we created a pre-commit hook that would scan any modified python files, and generate a csv in the root directory of the repository if any issues were found:

 ```
 REPORT="security_vulnerability_report.csv"